Asymptotic Stability of 3D Out-flowing Compressible Viscous Fluid under Non-Spherical Perturbation: Introduction

-\paragraph{Outline of the paper.} At the beginning of Section \ref{sec:a-priori}, we restate the equations \eqref{ns} in terms of the difference functions $(\phi,\psi)=(\rho-\tr,u-\tu)$, and we reformulate them in linear forms which is suitable for the a-priori estimates.
-Moreover, we also provide the precise definition of energy norm $N(T)$ that is used throughout the proof.
-Then Section \ref{sec:a-priori} is divided into 5 subsections as follows: 1. in Section \ref{ssec:RE}, we derive the $L^2$--estimates of $(\phi,\psi)$ through the use of $L^2$ relative energy density, denoted $\vE$; 2. in Sections \ref{ssec:ETD}--\ref{ssec:angular}, the estimates for temporal and angular derivatives are obtained using the parabolic structure of the momentum equation \eqref{ns2}; 3. in Section \ref{ssec:damp}, we derive estimates involving the radial derivative of $\phi$, which is achieved via the coupling structure of continuity equation \eqref{ns1} and momentum equation \eqref{ns2}.
-Finally in Section \ref{ssec:stokes}, we obtain estimates for the full derivatives of $(\phi,\psi)$, by treating \eqref{ns2} as an elliptic system, and \eqref{ns1}--\eqref{ns2} as a Stokes-type system.
+\paragraph{Outline of the paper.} First, in Section \ref{ssec:reform}, we restate equations \eqref{ns} in terms of the difference functions $(\phi,\psi)=(\rho-\tr,u-\tu)$ and we also reformulate the equations in linear forms which are suitable for the a-priori estimates.
+Moreover, we provide the precise definition of energy norm $N(T)$ which is used throughout the proof.
+Subsequently, in Section \ref{ssec:RE}, we derive the $L^2$--estimates of $(\phi,\psi)$ by constructing the $L^2$--relative energy density, which is denoted by $\vE$.
+Sections \ref{ssec:ETD}--\ref{ssec:stokes} are devoted to the derivation of $L^{\infty}_{T}H^2$-estimate for $\big(\nabla\phi,\nabla \psi\big)$.
+Note that out-flowing boundary condition \eqref{bdry} plays a significant role in the derivation for these estimates involving higher-order derivatives.
+Since $\d\Omega$ is a sphere, we observe that the temporal and angular derivatives preserve the boundary condition \eqref{bdry}.
+On the other hand, the radial derivative of $u$ at $\d\Omega$ is not a-priori obtained.
+Hence, it is necessary to split the analysis of $L^{\infty}_{T}H^2$-estimate for $(\nabla\phi,\nabla\psi)$ into 3 steps as follows:\\ 1. derive estimates for temporal and angular derivatives of $(\phi,\psi)$ by using the parabolic structure of \eqref{ns2}, which are the main contents of Sections \ref{ssec:ETD}--\ref{ssec:angular};\\ 2. derive estimates for radial derivative of $\phi$ using the damping effect of compressible Navier-Stokes equations, which is illustrated in Section \ref{ssec:damp};\\ 3. derive estimates for the full spatial derivatives of $(\phi,\psi)$ by treating the system \eqref{ns} as Stokes equations and this is devoted to Section \ref{ssec:stokes}.
+It is worth noting that in step 2 (Section \ref{ssec:damp}), a cancellation occurs on the radial derivatives of $\psi$.
+This serves as the key argument to successfully close the estimate.